mspass-team/mspass/docs/source/getting_started/getting_started_overview.rst

 The key point about containers, in general, is that a container eliminates the long list of system dependency issues that arise with conventional software installation.
-It also allows MsPASS to run on any operating systems with the x86 architecture (Intel or AMD processors).
+It also allows MsPASS to run on any operating systems with the x86 architecture (Intel or AMD processors) on the Apple ARM chip used on newer Apple products.
-Additional hardware support is possible.
-For instance, at this writing we have an experimental container to run on machines using Apple silicon chips.
-That may be available by the time you read this.
+Additional hardware support is possible provided docker support it.

 Foreman-worker Model
 --------------------------